 The Inferno of the Finance Director

-The same tactics are carried out: the Board can summon a worker to testify – the identical way that the Senate holds hearings and go-questions employees in the management.
-Lately, the delineation has become fuzzier with managers serving on the Board or, worse, colluding with it.
-Ironically, Europe, where such incestuous practices were standard hitherto – is reforming itself with zeal (see Britain and Germany).
+The same tactics are carried out: the Board can summon a worker to testify – the identical way that the Senate holds hearings and go-questions employees in the Management.
+Lately, the delineation has become fuzzier with managers serving on the Board or colluding with it.
+Ironically, where such incestuous practices were standard hitherto, Europe is reforming itself with zeal (see Britain and Germany).

-Macedonia remains after the snug, very vintage European version: Boards of Directors are rubber stamps without any will to exercise their powers.
-They are staffed with cronies and friends and a circle of relatives contributors of the senior control and that they do and determine what the General Managers tell them to do and decide.
-General Managers – unchecked and unbalanced – get themselves concerned in big mistakes (not to say worse things).
-The concept of company governance is alien to most Macedonian companies, and the corporations are appeared via most fashionable managers as milking cows – fast paths to personal enrichment.
+Macedonia remains after the snug, vintage European version: Boards of Directors are rubber stamps without any will to exercise their powers.
+They are staffed with cronies and friends and a circle of relatives contributors to the senior control, and they do and determine what the General Managers tell them to do and decide.
+General Managers – unchecked and unbalanced – get concerned about big mistakes (not to say worse things).
+Company governance is alien to most Macedonian companies, and the corporations appear via most fashionable managers as milking cows – fast paths to personal enrichment.